METS-Programme/ugandaemr-usermanual/ugandaemr-1015.md

   * Sample Rejected saves no value, therefore the last value remains valid

 3. Registration page:
-  * Add a field to capture Occupation
+  * Add a field to capture Occupation that can be leveraged for key populations
   * Add up to 3 phone numbers

-4. Data Entry forms
-  * Enable the SMC card to be entered only once per patient
-  * ART Encounter there are additional vitals for BP, temperature that can be captured
 4. List of encounters shows the person who entered the encounter
 5. Ability to view an encounter and print the form similar to the old OpenMRS 1.6.3
 6. Search patient